NoNotNotes/Yuubi/content/CMPA/08-26-2024 Total Quality Management.md

 13. Death or severe injury consequent to the incorrect attribution of a triage code by emergency services department or by emergency telephone call center
 14. Sudden death or injury consequent to surgery
 15. All other adverse events that cause death or grievous bodily harm to patient
+# Variance Reporting and Analysis
+**Variance** is the difference from the norm or standard based on current records.
+Usually, it is associated with a manufacturer's product costs.
+In the health setting, variance analysis **attempts to identify the causes of the differences between services provided**.
+- **Price Variance** identifies whether the company paid too much for each unit of input, or if they paid more per actual input that it had planned.
+- **Quality Variance** identifies whether the health institution used too much of the input for the number of services it renders to the client.